chocolatey/chocolatey-workshop/ReadMe.md

  1. OFFLINE WORKSHOP: If we've had you copy files for offline use of this workshop, copy the packages folder into the `demo/packages` folder.
 Also copy files from the `downloads` folder to `resources/installers`.
  1. OFFLINE: Go to `shell/InstallChocolatey.ps1` and set `$installLocalFile = $true` on line 1.
  1. C4B: Place the license you received (by email or fileshare) in `demo/resources/licenses`.
 Make sure it is named `chocolatey.license.xml`.
+ 1. C4B TRIAL: If you have a trial license, put the `chocolatey.extension` package into the packages folder.
  1. Run `vagrant up` (or `vagrant provision` if already running).

 #### In the VM / physical system for work shop completion